What Are My Legal Rights When Fired from a Job?

 The time limit for an employer to issue a final paycheck to a terminated employee varies from state to state.
 It ranges from immediately to several business days or the next payday.

-Factors that determine the amount of time include whether the employee was fired or quit and whether the employee provided advance notice of quitting.
+Factors that determine the amount of time include whether the employee was fired or quit, and whether the employee provided advance notice of quitting.

+Severance pay is not mandated by law.
 You are only entitled to severance pay if you have a severance agreement with your employer.
 The severance agreement specifies the type and amount of compensation you’re entitled to following termination and is typically based on how long you were with the company.

 If your employer has violated the terms of your severance agreement, or you need clarification on what you’re entitled to under a severance package, consider speaking with an employment law attorney about your situation.

 Look for a lawyer with previous experience helping employees with legal action.
 “A lot of times, there are lawyers who don’t regularly practice employment law and may not be as well-versed in those laws as they should be.
 So problems can arise,” says White.
 “I try to stay in my lane and handle what I know.
-I don’t want to be a Jane of all trades—I think that’s when errors can come up.”
+I don’t want to be a Jane of all trades, I think that’s when errors can come up.”

 What do I do next?